stablum/AdditiveVoice/README.md

 A pre-compiled binary firmware `additive_voice.bin` is available in the sub-directory `build/` : <https://github.com/stablum/AdditiveVoice/blob/master/build/additive_voice.bin>

-Please use the tool at the page <https://electro-smith.github.io/Programmer/> to write the binary firmware.
+Please use the tool at the page <https://electro-smith.github.io/Programmer/> to write the binary firmware to the daisy patch.

 # Author
 Francesco 'Frablum' Stablum